-PHOENIX, Feb.
-2 (UPI) -- The U.S. Defense Department's Defense Logistics Agency has contracted BAE Systems for its Modular Lightweight Load Carrying Equipment systems.
+PHOENIX, July 28 (UPI) -- The U.S. Defense Logistics Agency has contracted BAE Systems for the delivery of Modular Lightweight Load Carrying Equipment to support troops in the field.